Kitsap, WA · Est. 2015 · Free & OpenGlobal CoderDojo Movement

 “Learning to program a computer is like learning to play the piano.
 Anyone can learn and anyone can benefit.
 But to become good at it takes practice.”

-If you plan to bring your child on Saturdays, carve out an hour or more during the week for them to explore what they’ve learned.
-The more they do outside of CoderDojo, the more they’ll get out of being here.
+If you plan to attend our Saturday sessions, carve out an hour or more during the week to explore what you’ve learned.
+The more you do outside of CoderDojo, the more you’ll get out of being here.

 Okay, Two Things…

-We suggest Beginner, Intermediate, and Advanced projects each session — but kids are free to do their own thing.
+We suggest Beginner, Intermediate, and Advanced projects each session — but you are free to do your own thing.
 New to coding?
 Welcome.
 Already advanced?
 Also welcome.

 Being open to the Guiding Principles dramatically improves the experience.
 It isn’t a race.
-Help less advanced kids, lead a session as mentor, or share ideas — all encouraged.
+Help less advanced attendees, lead a session as mentor, or share ideas — all encouraged.

 Adults Can Learn Too